Lucas-Escrich/Lucas-Escrich/README.md

 - 👋 Hi, I’m @Lucas-Escrich
-- 👀 I’m interested in work as a programmer
+- 👀 I’m locking foir my first job
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on in a project that involves front end
 - 📫 How to reach me: lucasescrich2007@gmail.com